Hiram Wesley Evans: Downfall and death

 Evans's service as Imperial Wizard proved to be a lucrative position, allowing him to maintain a large residence in a prestigious Atlanta neighborhood.
 In the mid-1930s, however, Klan funds dwindled, and he worked for a Georgia-based construction company selling products to the Georgia Highway Board.
 At the same time, he was a staunch supporter of Georgia Governor Eurith D. Rivers, a liberal pro-New Deal Democrat whom he had previously employed as a lecturer.
 The political support that he provided the administration allowed Evans to sell to the highway board without bidding against other contractors.
 In 1940, the state of Georgia charged Evans and a member of the state highway board with price fixing.
 The Attorney General of Georgia, Ellis Arnall, directed legal proceedings against Evans that resulted in a $15,000 fine.

 Meanwhile, Colescott attempted to resuscitate the waning second Klan by an "administration of action" and stricter enforcement of the Klan's stated policies and led extensive recruitment campaigns.
 Despite concerns by opponents that the Klan would regain full force after the conclusion of World War II, it was unable to improve its membership and was under pressure from the Internal Revenue Service for failure to pay taxes.
 Through a decree on April 23, 1944, Colescott formally disbanded the Klan.
 Locally-sponsored groups continued to use the name but lacked the united leadership of the earlier Klan.

-As late as 1949, Evans served as a commentator on Klan activities, speaking as the former Imperial Wizard.
+As late as 1949, Evans was a commentator on Klan activities, speaking as the former Imperial Wizard.
 He died on September 14, 1966, in Atlanta.